The great city yawns and gasps in its death-throes. Stone cracks, and screams rise to heaven on wings of smoke with feathers of ash.

 “Soon again, Prince of Ravens.”

-When he is gone, the silence here is only broken by the splash of ruined fountains and the creak of heavy rope.
+Then he is gone, and the crack of fire and wild screams cover the splash of hidden fountains and the creak of heavy rope.
 In the distance, shouts.

 The seven hills are crowded, to my mind, and so I choose a watching place some distance away.
 Bright and hungry fire devours this city, ruining it, and a startling number of humans choose to burn and die rather than continue without their goods and possessions.